How to make the most of your masked language model for protein engineering: Conclusion

 \section{Conclusion}

-We proposed a new MLM sampling method for iterative protein optimization.
+We proposed a new MLM sampling method for iterative protein optimization, departing from the dominant mutation-centric paradigm and replacing it with sequence-centric evaluation and search.
 We benchmarked sampling methods and several language models on real antibody therapeutics optimization campaigns.
 Our results yield new insights into the effects of models, sampling algorithms, and guidance.

 We conclude with several practical recommendations.
 First, we advocate for the use of supervision, for both ranking and guidance, whenever labeled data may be acquired.
 Second, we are able to recommend ESM2-650M and especially AbLang2 for antibody engineering.
 Third, we advise using our proposed stochastic beam search over Gibbs-type sampling.
 Fourth, we highlight the need for care when using supervised guidance, as it can lead to undesirable side effects in multi-objective optimization settings.
 Fifth, we suggest examining smooth Tchebycheff scalarization as an alternative to non-dominated Pareto-based sorting, for settings where one wants to simultaneously maximally-satisfy multiple objectives, rather than make progress along each objective.